Bangladesh garment workers stage biggest wage hike protest

 Although the factory owners earlier agreed to a raise of just 20 percent, the workers refused this, calling it “inhuman and humiliating”.

 The four-hour protest ended at 1200 GMT.
-“It is the largest gathering of its kind to realize their demand for raising wages,” said Dhaka Metropolitan Police Chief Habibur Rahman.
+“It is the largest gathering of its kind to realise their demand for raising wages,” said Dhaka Metropolitan Police Chief Habibur Rahman.

 Earlier more than 300 factories in an industrial zone near the capital shut production as workers came out in support of the same demand, blocked a highway and damaged several vehicles.